If severities answer "how bad is this incident?", statuses answer "how close

 The last thing a busy incident response team needs is all the different

 stakeholders asking "do we know what's wrong here?" or "is this fixed yet?".
 The

 correct set of statuses preempt those questions.

-Like severities, statuses are the common language across your organisation for
+Like severities, statuses are the common language across your organization for

 making sure people know where in the incident lifecycle you are right now.

-Choosing statuses that make sense for your organisation #
+Choosing statuses that make sense for your organization #

 Choosing the right number of statuses is key.
 Too few and you'll still be